 6. Use Guards For Athletics

-One thing that you should never avoid doing while wearing braces is playing sports.
-However, if you do, you must wear a mouthguard.
-Your Orthodontist will design a special mouthguard for you so that you can continue playing the sports you love, all while protecting your braces and your mouth.
+If you participate in sports, we recommend that you wear a mouthguard.
+Your Orthodontist can design a special mouthguard for you so that you can continue playing the sports you love, all while protecting your braces and your mouth.

 7. Grinding Your Teeth

-Teeth grinding, also known as Bruxism, affects over 31% of the population.
-This is a common stress response for most people and the only way to reduce it is to lower your stress levels.
+Teeth grinding, also known as bruxism, affects over 31% of the population.
+This is a common stress response for many people.
+Sometimes you don’t even realize that you’re grinding your teeth!

-There are some ways to deal with Bruxism better, such as wearing a nightguard while you sleep.
+There are a few ways to deal with bruxism, such as wearing a nightguard while you sleep.
 Your Orthodontist can create the perfect nightguard so you can keep your teeth and braces safe while you sleep.

 Learn More About What to Avoid While Wearing Braces

-Wearing braces can be a bit tricky and uncomfortable at first, however, nothing can top that confident feeling of loving your smile.
+Wearing braces can take some getting used to at the beginning.
+However, nothing can top that confident feeling of loving your smile after your treatment.

-To learn more about how to care for your braces, or to inquire about getting your first set of braces fitted, feel free to contact us.
+To learn more about how to care for your braces, or to inquire about starting orthodontic treatment, feel free to contact us.

-We can set you up with an appointment to discuss the best possible options for you and your oral health.
+We can schedule an initial consultation to discuss the best possible options for you and your oral health.
 We can’t wait to meet you!

 Tues: 7:30 AM - 4:30 PM